 “The October 6 launch became a global trend organically," says Paul Matson, US director of social media for McDonald's.
 "There was no paid media, we started with the people and the people did the talking for us.”

-The launch was an unparallelled success.
-All-day breakfast is credited with helping to reverse a 14-quarter decline for the $5.7 billion company, sending its stock to an all-time high in April 2017, as well as a 10 percent improvement in positive customer sentiment.
+The launch was an unparalleled success.
+All-day breakfast is credited with helping to reverse a 14-quarter decline for the $5.7 billion company, sending its stock to an all-time high in April 2017, as well as a 10% improvement in positive customer sentiment.
 That probably wouldn't have happened if not for the social data.

 Chick-fil-A: A tale of two BBQs

-Social data can be a valuable way to uncover your customers' deepest desires, and then fulfill them.
-On the flip side, data can also reveal when you're offering something your customers don't want, in sometimes brutal fashion.
+Social data can be a valuable way to uncover your customers' deepest desires, and then fulfil them.
+On the other hand, data can also reveal when you're offering something your customers don't want, sometimes in brutal fashion.

 Chick-fil-A experienced this when it introduced a new Smokehouse BBQ recipe in spring 2016.
-That new flavour did not sit well with diehard fans.
-Those fans took to social to make their displeasure known.
+The new flavour did not sit well with diehard fans, and so those fans took to social media to make their displeasure known.

-Customers drew up petitions, started a boycott, even launched their own hashtag campaign — #BringBackTheBBQ — in the hopes of restoring the beloved original recipe.
+Customers drew up petitions, started a boycott, even launched their own hashtag campaign – #BringBackTheBBQ – in hope of restoring the beloved original recipe.

 Chick-fil-A knew it had to respond.
 After the new flavour was launched, the number of mentions of BBQ spiked dramatically and Chick-fil-A's social mentions overall increased by a factor of nine.
-But 73 percent of the interactions were negative.
+But 73% of the interactions were negative.